pyglet/pyglet/README.rst

 pyglet
 ======

-pyglet provides an object-oriented programming interface for developing games and other visually-rich applications for Windows, Mac OS X and Linux.
+pyglet provides an easy to use Pythonic interface for developing games and other visually-rich applications on Windows, Mac OS X and Linux.

 * `Pyglet Documentation <https://pyglet.readthedocs.io/en/latest/>`_
 * `Pyglet Wiki <https://github.com/pyglet/pyglet/wiki>`_